guillaumeagile/CodeReadingWorkshop-DDD-Resources/StarterKit/Session1/agenda.md

 ### (5 mins) Independently - Identify business words and put them in a Words Cloud (freeform)

-Briefly discuss what it means to be important as a group (if you want to)

 * then, identify the 5 words you consider most important, and think if you are familiar with those words, if they make sense for you, how you understand them, especially if you make any asumption about those words, if the context is clear for you or if you need clarification.

 ### (10 mins) Together - Discuss